zfit/zfit/docs/getting_started/5_minutes_to_zfit.rst

 Now we have all the ingredients in order to perform a maximum likelihood fit.
 Conceptually this corresponds to three basic steps:

 1. create a loss function, in our case a negative log-likelihood :math:`\log\mathcal{L}`;
-2. instantiate our choice of minimiser; and
+2. instantiate our choice of minimiser;
 3. and minimise the log-likelihood.

 .. code-block:: pycon